fabnicol/Mercury-array2d2/README.md

 This library has been straightforwardly adapted from the language library array2d.m.
-The code in array2d2.m is subject to the same licensing conditions as those of the original Mercury source code (see COPYING.LIB and COPYING).
+The code in array2d2.m is subject to the same licensing conditions as those of the original Mercury source code (see COPYING.LIB).

 ### Motivation